stadionHQ/Documentation/frontend/javascript.md

 }
 ```
 You can see that there is a tab indentation of two spaces and there is a space between () and the opening '{'.
 This is consistent throughout the site.
 Set your editor to use spaces not tabs.
 The javascript architecture of the site follows a strict adherance to the [Nodejs require and export module pattern](http://www.sitepoint.com/understanding-module-exports-exports-node-js/).
-New modules are created and added to the 'client/modules' folder for new modules and components.
+New modules are created and added to the 'client/modules' folder for new modules.
 There are also more generic modules and helpers located in 'client/scripts'.
 An example of a new module initialisation:
 ```

 'use strict';